-The nucleus pulposus is a loose, fibrous network suspended in mucoprotein gel that is sealed by the annulus fibrosus and needs to be well-hydrated in order to maintain its strength and softness, and serve as the major carrier of the body's axial load.
+The discs need to be well-hydrated in order to maintain their strength and softness to serve as the spine’s major carrier of axial load.

 With age, the cervical discs lose water, stiffen and become less flexible in adjusting to compression.
-Such degenerative changes may result in the inner core of the cervical disc extruding through the outer core and coming in contact with the spinal nerve root (what is known as a herniated cervical disc).
+Such degenerative changes may result in a herniated cervical disc, which is when the disc's inner core extrudes through its outer layer and comes in contact with the nerve root and/or spinal nerve.

 In other instances, the cervical disc may degenerate as a result of direct trauma or gradual changes.
-With no blood supply and very few nerve endings, the cervical discs cannot repair themselves.
+With no blood supply and very few nerve endings, a cervical disc cannot repair itself.

 In This Article: